San Francisco is the friendliest and artsiest city in the US. There are so many things you need to make sure you do when in ‘Shaky Town’.

 The 16th Ave Tiled Steps

 This sea to stars themed mosaic was created to bring the community of Golden Gates Heights together.
 It now is the steps that lead up to an amazing view of the Sunset District.
 The beautiful gardens host native plants including a butterfly garden.
 The 163 steps are located at the corner of 16th Ave and Morgaga St.

 Explore the life and legacy of Walt Disney.
 Walt’s early drawings are brought to life through innovative technology.

 Explore over 650 hands-on exhibits, step inside a tornado, walk on a fog bridge, or walk through the gift shop that carries imaginative gifts for everyone on your list.

 The kids are sure to see sea-lions lounging in the sun here on the pier.
 A must-see is Dark Ride, where the thrill of a rollercoaster meets a state of the art laser tag game.
 Street performers, whale watching, musical stairs, or sailing adventures, the options are endless at Pier 39.

 If you are visiting San Francisco you have to ride on the cable cars.
 This free museum explains the history of the cable cars in San Francisco as well as gives you a behind the scene look at the powerhouse of the cars and takes you below the city street to the huge cavern that routes the cables.

-For more on San Francisco, check out our article on a San Francisco to LA Road Trip.
+San Francisco to LA Road Trip.